 It isn’t so much that I’m against the institution of Black History Month but that I desire far more when it comes to integrating “our story” into the collective conscious of our society.
-The origins of Black History Month come from Negro History Week, a ninety-year-old bandage solution that doesn’t effectively address chronic distortions about Blacks found in history books, public school programs, and culturally transmitted general knowledge of US history.
+The origins of Black History Month come from Negro History Week, a ninety-year-old bandage solution that doesn’t effectively address chronic distortions about Black America found in history books, public school programs, and culturally transmitted general knowledge of US history.

 The tradition that evolved into Black History Month was never about needing an event to “commemorate how special we are.”
 Rather, a primary purpose of this annual observance was meant to combat the marginalization and erasure of our people’s influence in and contributions to US history that aren’t being taught in school.

 Because historian Carter G. Woodson was well-versed in the dynamics of power, privilege, and oppression, he was outspoken against white supremacist history books as well as critical of the way schools indoctrinate students with white-oriented, anti-black education.
 This frustration inspired him to author his definitive and constructive critique of the educational system, The Mis-Education of the Negro.